🏠 Home Adjectives Adverbs Conjunctions Is Look Nouns Prepositions Pronouns Said Menu ☰

 (verb) to imitate or copy in action, speech, etc., often playfully or derisively.

-“Mom, Billy’s touching me,” mimicked Billy, as he perfectly copied his sisters voice.
+“Mom, Billy’s touching me,” mimicked Billy, as he perfectly copied his sister's voice.

 nagged